Beginners Guide to Biohacking

 - It has a relatively small fuel tank to draw from for energy, lasting roughly 90 minutes before reaching exhaustion.

-Athletes that have switched over to ketosis are better able to avoid lactic acid buildup and allows the body to use a much larger fuel tank to support energy levels.
+Athletes that have switched over to ketosis are better able to avoid lactic acid buildup.
+They’ve also provided the body with access to a much larger fuel tank to support energy levels.
 This fuel tank is the fat stores of the body, which in healthy individuals can sustain exercise for many hours.

 How Do We Achieve ketosis?